wendaobao/thomeflocker_frontend/navigation/voteforthegoat/home.md

 ---
 layout: post
-title: Vote for the Goat
+title: Vote for the GOAT
 search_exclude: true
 permalink: /voteforthegoat/home
 menu: nav/vote_for_the_goat.html